-Why Ring's safety is in question scandals abound
+Why Ring's safety is in question: Scandals abound

-Security and social engineering 2FA FTW
+Security and social engineering: 2FA FTW

 It's also good practice to use a password manager such as 1Password, LastPass, or Dashlane to help you generate and store secure passwords, as well as to generate two-factor authentication codes.
-Regardless of how you generate and store your secure passwords, it's a good idea to use a password authenticator app like Google Authenticator, Authy, or 1Password rather than relying on SMS.
+Regardless of how you create and store your secure passwords, it's a good idea to use a password authenticator app like Google Authenticator, Authy, or 1Password rather than relying on SMS.